Topotecan: Experimental uses

-As of 2016, experiments were under way for neuroblastoma, brainstem glioma, Ewing's sarcoma and Angelman's syndrome.
-In addition, topotecan is experimentally treating non-small cell lung cancer, colorectal cancer-, breast cancer, non-Hodgkin lymphoma, endometrial cancer, and oligodendroglioma.
+As of 2016, experiments were under way for neuroblastoma, brainstem glioma, Ewing's sarcoma and Angelman syndrome.
+In addition, topotecan is experimentally treating non-small cell lung cancer, colorectal cancer, breast cancer, non-Hodgkin lymphoma, endometrial cancer, and oligodendroglioma.

-Angelman's syndrome
+Angelman syndrome

-Angelman's syndrome is a neuro-genetic disorder characterized by severe developmental delays, seizures, speech impairments and physical impairments.
+Angelman syndrome is a neuro-genetic disorder characterized by severe developmental delays, seizures, speech impairments and physical impairments.
 It is an epigenetic disease and other treatments focus on symptoms.
 It is caused by a deletion or mutation of the maternal allele for the ubiquitin protein ligase E3A (UBE3A).
 UBE3A is expressed in most body tissues.
 However, in neurons only the maternal copy of the gene is expressed.
 UBE3A is located on chromosome 15 and the paternal copy for the gene is genetically imprinted and is silenced by an antisense RNA transcript.
 The maternal copy control center of the gene is methylated, suppressing transcription in the antisense direction while the paternal copy control center is unmethylated.

 Treatment involves unsilencing the paternal allele allowing the normal paternal UBE3A allele to be transcribed.
 UBE3A, in normal function, adds ubiquitin chains to proteins to target unnecessary or damaged proteins for degradation by the proteasome.

 16 topoisomerase inhibitors unsilence paternal UBE3A.
 Topoisomerases are enzymes that regulate the unwinding of DNA.
 Of these 16 inhibitors, topotecan was found to induce the strongest upregulation of UBE3A.
 The enzymes bind to the DNA and cut the phosphate backbone, allowing the DNA to be unwound.
 Topotecan unsilences the paternal UBE2A allele by reducing the transcription of an antisense transcript.
-Topotecan inhibits topoisomerase I restoring UBE3A levels to wild-type range in cultured mince neurons.
+Topotecan inhibits topoisomerase I restoring UBE3A levels to wild-type range in cultured mice neurons.

 Transgenic mice with a fluorescently tagged UBE3A were used to test the effectiveness of unsilencing the paternal copy.
 When tested on mice in vivo, topotecan affected the hippocampus, striatum and cerebral cortex but not the cerebellum unless a higher dose was administered (21.6 micrograms/hour for five days).
 The study suggested that the topoisomerase inhibitors have the potential to produce a normally functioning UBE3A protein.
-Most symptoms due to Angelman's syndrome are traditionally treated by speech therapy, physical therapy and occupational therapy.
-Anti-seizure medication is often prescribed as seizures are a common symptom of Angelman's syndrome.
+Most symptoms due to Angelman syndrome are traditionally treated by speech therapy, physical therapy and occupational therapy.
+Anti-seizure medication is often prescribed as seizures are a common symptom of Angelman syndrome.
 These treatments target only symptoms.

 This drug has been administered to cancer patients.
 It was well tolerated when administered to pediatric and adult patients.